 Methotrexate tablets may cause a serious and possibly fatal condition called tumor lysis syndrome (TLS) in certain patients with cancer.
 Contact your doctor right away if you develop symptoms such as fast or irregular heartbeat; fainting; decreased urination; muscle weakness or cramps; nausea, vomiting, diarrhea, or loss of appetite; or sluggishness.

 Methotrexate tablets may increase the risk of developing a certain type of cancer (lymphoma).
 Discuss any questions or concerns with your doctor.

-Methotrexate tablets is used for:
+Methotrexate tablets are used for:

 Treating certain types of cancer.
 It is also used to control severe psoriasis and severe rheumatoid arthritis in certain patients.
 It may be used alone or with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Methotrexate tablets is an antimetabolite.
+Methotrexate tablets are an antimetabolite.
 It works to treat cancer and psoriasis by slowing the growth of cancer cells and abnormal skin cells.
 Exactly how methotrexate tablets works to treat rheumatoid arthritis is unknown.
 It reduces symptoms of inflammation (eg, pain, swelling, stiffness) caused by rheumatoid arthritis.